mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/#1.REST Basics/content.md

 ## Some definitions related to REST API

 - _**Resource:**_ <br> The key abstraction of information in REST is a resource.
 Any information that can be named can be a resource: a document or image, a temporal service (e.g. "today's weather in Los Angeles"), a collection of other resources, a non-virtual object (e.g. a person), and so on.
 In other words, any concept that might be identified by a URI provided by the server can be called a resource.
 A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.
-It is similar to an object instance in an object-oriented programming language, with the important difference that only a few standard methods are defined for the resource (corresponding to the standard HTTP GET, POST, PUT and DELETE methods), while an object instance typically has many methods.Resources can be singleton or grouped into collections. <br>
+It is similar to an object instance in an object-oriented programming, with the important difference that only a few standard methods are defined for the resource (corresponding to the standard HTTP GET, POST, PUT and DELETE methods), while an object instance typically has many methods.
+Resources can be singleton or grouped into collections. <br>
 _**1.Singleton and Collection Resources**_<br>
 For example, _“customers”_ is a collection resource and _“customer”_ is a singleton resource (in a banking domain).We can identify _“customers”_ collection resource using the URI **“/customers“**.
 We can identify a single _“customer”_ resource using the URI **“/customers/{customerId}“**.<br>
 _**2.Collection and Sub-collection Resources**_<br>